 And so – we needed to hit the road – two people, one dog, a few hastily made reservations, and a very loose agenda.

 A short few miles from the Canadian border, we hiked, climbed, and scrambled to the top of Jay Peak.

 We scheduled our trip around a visit to Derby Line, Vermont where I had an appointment with Border Patrol to complete my application for Global Entry.

-The flower pots make for a charming international border with Canada, and though I was tempted to take a shot from the other side – don’t be fooled; a Border Patrol agent sits only a few feet away.
+The flower pots make for a charming international border with Canada, and though I was tempted step on the other side for a shot – border patrol was watching.
 And while he remained firm on the border crossing rules, he was pleasant to chat with.

 To satisfy my urge to straddle the border, I entered the Haskell Free Library and Opera House.
-Built back in the days when the residents of Derby Line were allowed to be friends with their Canadian neighbors, the library was purposely built right on top of the border between the U.S and Canada.
-And yes, I stood with one foot on either side of this line, just because I could.
+Built back in the days when the residents of Derby Line were allowed to be friends with their Canadian neighbors, the library was purposely built right on top of the U.S.-Canada border.
+And yes, I stood with one foot on either side of this line, just because.

 Bangor, Maine made for a fun stop.
 With an awesome coffee shop and walk along the river – we spent a morning meandering –